-To test the extent and interrelatedness of study variables, hypothesis 1 was tested using the Pearson Product Moment Correlation (PPMC) and hypotheses 2, and 3 were tested using the independent t-test.
+In order to test the extent and interrelatedness of study variables, hypothesis 1 was tested using Pearson Product Moment Correlation (PPMC) and hypotheses 2, and 3 were tested using independent t-test.
 All statistical analyses were carried out using the Statistical Package for Social Sciences (SPSS) version 20.